AGGuerrero201/meallensai_showcase/README.md

 - Adjust calorie and macro targets remotely
 - Monitor compliance and detect trends
 - Reduce manual check-ins and spreadsheets

+## Database Design & Security
+The schema supports both client tracking and trainer dashboards:
+- **Clients** can only view and manage their own entries.
+- **Trainers** can view entries for their assigned clients through the `trainer_clients` join table.
+- **RLS policies** (Row-Level Security) ensure strict access control for privacy and security.

+👉 See [schema.sql](snippets/schema.sql) for full table definitions and example RLS policies.

 ## Roadmap
 - Apple Health + Google Fit integration